Platinum Equity history, company profile (overview) and corporate video

 The company operates across a wide range of sectors: Finance, Consumer, Health care, Industrials, Media, Natural resources, and Technology.

-The firm was founded in 1995 by Tom Gores. its Equity’s first acquisition was LSI, a company that generated computer graphics to re-create accidents for courtroom testimony.
-After purchasing it for $200,000, Platinum Equity focused on servicing existing customers and returning the company to profitability.
+The company was founded in 1995 by Tom Gores as Platinum Equity Holdings.
+Equity’s first acquisition was LSI, a company that generated computer graphics to re-create accidents for courtroom testimony.

-Over the next five years, between July 1996 and September 2001, the firm made 32 acquisitions with $226 million, and realized $940 million on those investments.
+From 1996 to 2001, the company made 32 acquisitions with $226 million, and realized $940 million on those investments.
 These acquisitions included a call center (Foresight Software), networking gear (Racal Electronics), and voice and data service (Williams Communications).
-BusinessWeek ranked the firm number 10 on its 1999 list of the country’s top 20 private IT organizations, based on 1998 revenues.

 **Video published on YouTube by “PlatinumEquity“